Anna Maria Chávez: Career

 After law school, she served as legal counsel to the Federal Highway Administration in Washington D.C.
 She also served as an attorney advisor in the Office of the Counsel to the President.
 During her time in Washington, she served as public policy advisor to several offices including U.S Secretary of Transportation and the offices of Government Contracting, Size Standards, Technology, and Small Disadvantaged Business Certification and Eligibility.

 Prior to joining the Girl Scouts organization, Chávez served as Director of Intergovernmental Affairs for then-Governor of Arizona, Janet Napolitano.
 From November 2003 to January 2007, she worked with city, state, tribal, and community organizations to promote the Governor's policies and initiatives, eventually being appointed Deputy Chief of Staff.

-In 2009, the Girl Scouts of Southwest Texas appointed Chávez as CEO and in 2011 she was appointed CEO of Girls Scouts of the USA, where she served until 2016.
+In 2009, the Girl Scouts of Southwest Texas appointed Chávez as CEO and in 2011 she was appointed CEO of Girl Scouts of the USA, where she served until 2016.
 Today, she travels the country speaking to aspiring and current leaders on effective, moral leadership.